![]() |

 Besides the pump itself, there are other elements of a good sump pump system that are very important when shopping for a sump system for your home in Washington.
 We service cities including Olympia, Lacey, Bremerton, Port Angeles, Aberdeen.

-The Sump LinerYou don't want your pump to clog in a muddy hole in the floor.
+You don't want your pump to clog in a muddy hole in the floor.
 And you don't want it in a 5-gallon bucket that doesn't hold a lot of water and will cause the pump to "short cycle" (go on and off very quickly).
 Instead, you should have a sturdy liner or housing for your sump pump.

-Lifetime Warranty?No pump manufacturer gives a lifetime warranty on their pumps — and there is a good reason why.
+No pump manufacturer gives a lifetime warranty on their pumps — and there is a good reason why.
 A lifetime warranty doesn't make a pump better.
 Some irresponsible contractors will tell you there is a lifetime warranty (or many years) on their pump — "free replacements forever" — to seduce you to buy their whole solution.
 This is irresponsible.
 Ask yourself, "How do I know when to call to get my free replacement?"
 The answer is when the pump has failed and your basement is flooded.

-Air-Tight Sump Lid with a Floor Drain The sump should have an air-tight lid to prevent water from evaporating out of the sump hole into your basement, to stop stuff from falling in that can clog the pump or switch, and to quiet the system.
+The sump should have an air-tight lid to prevent water from evaporating out of the sump hole into your basement, to stop stuff from falling in that can clog the pump or switch, and to quiet the system.
 Depending on the cover, it can also make the installation look good too.
 Instead of a necessary evil in your home, you have a thoughtfully engineered system.

 When you have a plumbing leak and the water floods out onto the basement floor, you'll want to use your sump hole to drain the water away.
 A sump lid with a floor drain is the answer.

 A "CleanPump Stand" elevates the pump off the bottom of the sump liner, allowing sediment, mud, debris, or gravel that washes into the sump liner to settle to the bottom of the sump liner without clogging or otherwise affecting the pump.
-It also keeps the check valve and discharge pipe clean.
+It also keeps the check valve and discharges pipe clean.

 A battery powered sump pump alarm is essential.